skulltech/aws-solutions-architect-associate-notes/README.md

-# Notice

-This repo is getting pretty popular so I'm giving a little plug here.
-I'm looking for an internship for the summer of 2020.
-If anyone is hiring or has any lead, please drop me a mail, that would be much appreciated.
-You can find my email on my Github profile.

 # Notes for AWS Certified Solutions Architect Associate

 I recently got the AWS solutions architect associate certificate in July 2019, and wanted to share my notes with anyone who might benefit from it.
 The path I followed was